Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Further Questions

 \textbf{Remark:} One way to view the terminal configuration is to list the chips from left to right.
 This will turn any terminal configuration to a permutation in $S_{2^n-1}$.
 For example, the binary tree in Figure \ref{Figure 15} corresponds to the identity permutation in $S_{15}$ (see the Appendix for another example).
 Thus, another way to phrase Conjecture \ref{con:most-likely} is "For all $n$, the most likely terminal configuration corresponds to the identity permutation in $S_{2^n-1}$."

 While it might be tempting to suggest that configurations with fewer inversions occur with higher probability, this is not necessarily true.
-An example can be seen in the appendix where configurations with two inversions in the middle occur more frequently than those with one inversion towards either side of the tree.
+For example, configurations with two inversions in the middle occur more frequently than those with one inversion towards either side of the tree.